gryf/tabbedalt/README.rst

   option.
 See below for examples.
 * Autohide tab when there is only one tab at the moment.
 * Ability to assign hotkey to jump to last tab.
+* Configurable confirm dialog for closing urxvt window, when there is more than one tab opened or there is an process still running.

 Installation
 ------------